imsjp/poe-tools/content/docs/builds/index.md

 ## Example of a Class

 Here is [an example of a build guide](https://www.pathofexile.com/forum/view-thread/2866127) you may come across on the forums.
-It is a beginner guide by the player Remi for a Ranger class in Patch 3.16 that focuses on the Toxic Rain skill.
+It is a beginner guide written by the player Remi for a Ranger class in Patch 3.16 that focuses on the Toxic Rain skill.
 The ascendancy under the Ranger class is Deadeye.
 The build is "all content viable" with in-depth information and covers common questions a player might have while playing the build from level 1 to 100.

 ## Path of Building Note